SoftwareAG/c8y-docs/content/enterprise-tenant/customization-bundle/branding.md

 * Brand primary.
 * Brand light: Mainly used for two-color icons.
 * Brand dark: Mainly used for two-color icons.
-* A set of 8 shades that you can generate based on your **Brand primary** color.
+* A set of 8 shades that you can generate based on your brand primary color.
 To generate the shades click **Reset shades**.
 The shades are used in various locations in the different applications.

 ##### Status colors {#status-colors}